amontilla0/smartcoil/README.md

 - Kivy for GUI that allows temperature and fan speed manipulation through a PiTFT touch screen.
 - BME680 sensor for current temperature, humidity and air quality information in the GUI.
-- 4 relay cluster to control coil valve and fan states.
+- 4-channel relay module to control coil valve and fan states.
 - Meteorologisk institutt weather API for additional information such as outdoors temperature and weather forecast in the GUI.
 - Flask for server deployment + Pagekite for HTTPS tunneling to control the app through an Alexa Smart Home Skill.